-Crowdfunding is a new business and has until now never experienced a serious economic recession.
-To my knowledge, only one platform (UK) was operating before and during 2008/09.
-If we hit a crisis you will suffer losses on loans (defaults) and I suspect several platforms will go belly-up.
+Crowdfunding is a new business that has never experienced a serious economic recession.
+I know only one platform (UK) was operating before and during 2008/09.
+If we hit a crisis you will suffer losses on loans (defaults), and I suspect several platforms will go belly-up.
 Lending is very much a boom-bust business.

 Brexit is thus far the closest we have come to a recession, and it is not pretty.
 After Brexit, several UK platforms experienced a substantial increase in defaults, and one of the biggest went bankrupt.
 Recently another platform decided to wind down, albeit in an orderly fashion.

 Lending is a commodity and is highly competitive.
 Managers need to be prudent, and business cycles last for many years, perhaps making managers blind for the risk.
 There is a strong reason to be skeptical about a new business like p2p lending because it attracts many “fortune seekers”.

 In asset-backed lending, you put your trust in the valuer.
 Real estate is a very fragmented market where each property is unique and valuation is sometimes very difficult to estimate, especially when the loan is aimed at developing a property.
 Even worse, without a strong surveyor with a mandate from the platform, the funds will not be guaranteed to be spent according to the plan.
 In addition, there is a huge risk in the lack of proper due diligence by the platform as the interests of the platform and the investor/lender are not aligned.